MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-landing-zone-division-consumption.md

 The illustration above shows how data assets can be shared in-place between Data Landing Zones subject to the consumer/user being part of the correct "data-asset-security-group".
 Data assets are registered in the data catalog, for users to discover.

-- Users can request access to the particular security group, approved by the Domain Ops team responsible for the data asset.
+- Users can request access to the particular security group, approved by the Integration Ops team responsible for the data asset.

 - Users in one Data Landing Zone should be able query data from another Data Landing Zone in Synapse or Databricks leveraging credential passthrough and/or Databricks Table Access Control.